Sawyer, lives with pLGG, and Jordan, her dad

 • upper respiratory tract infection

-These are not all the possible side effects of OJEMDA.
+ON SCREEN: These are not all the possible side effects of OJEMDA.
 Call your healthcare provider for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.